bahzel/BondYieldCalculator/README.md

 A Java application that analyzes CSV trading data to identify Greek government bonds and calculates their yield-to-maturity based on real-time bond information scraped from comdirect.de.

+*This project was implemented using Vibe Coding methodology.*

 ## Features

 - **CSV Data Processing**: Reads and processes compressed trading data (`.csv.gz` format)